From Zero to Gloo Edge in 15 Minutes: Amazon EKS Edition

 Configure Simple Routing with CLI

-Let’s begin our routing configuration with the simplest possible route to expose the /get operation on httpbin.
+operation on httpbin.
 This endpoint simply replies with its response the headers and any other arguments passed into the service.

 We’ll use the glooctl utility to get started:

-glooctl add route \
+glooctl add route \ --path-exact /api/httpbin/get \ --dest-name default-httpbin-8000 \ --prefix-rewrite /get

 And can see the output:

-This glooctl invocation created a Gloo Edge VirtualService component, which is named default by default.
-It routes any request to the path /api/httpbin/get to the httpbin /get endpoint.
+endpoint.
 Attempting to reach any other endpoint on the httpbin service will be rejected.

-Note that when the route is initially created, the status of the route is Pending.
-Issue the glooctl get virtualservice default command and observe that the status has now changed from Pending to Accepted.
+Note that when the route is initially created, the status of the route is Pending

 Confirm a Load Balancer is established

 Now that a VirtualService is in place, Gloo Edge establishes an AWS load balancer that can be accessed via its hostname to invoke service endpoints published via the gateway.
-You can see this hostname when you look at this entry for the gateway-proxy (Envoy proxy) service:
+You can see this hostname when you look at this entry for the gateway-proxy

 kubectl get service gateway-proxy -n gloo-system

-Here is the response with the load balancer’s hostname reported as EXTERNAL-IP:
+Here is the response with the load balancer’s hostname reported as EXTERNAL-IP

-gateway-proxy LoadBalancer 10.100.10.46 a207de2527e7742b5a2096dd2bae1b55-2061871899.us-east-2.elb.amazonaws.com 80:30593/TCP,443:32752/TCP 6h37m
+NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE gateway-proxy LoadBalancer 10.100.10.46 a207de2527e7742b5a2096dd2bae1b55-2061871899.us-east-2.elb.amazonaws.com 80:30593/TCP,443:32752/TCP 6h37m

 You can also see the newly configured load balancer in the AWS console: